Configuration

 - Fill out the form with your information

-- Agree to the Census terms of service
+- Agree to the US Census terms of service

 - You will receive your API key via email